Skip to content

 At some point it had been painted British Racing Green, but the original cream colour was still evident in places, and this has now been replicated during an extensive restoration that took three years.
 Throughout the process, the express desire was to retain all the original features and components.

-The Concours of Elegance 2024 was the first time the car has been seen by anyone outside the owners’ families for more than 60 years.
+The Concours of Elegance 2024 was the first time the Bentley has been seen in public for more than 60 years.
 The Art of Bespoke Award trophy was collected by the car’s handlers and later happily received by the owners.

 The Art of Bespoke Award trophy is a bronze mathematical art piece, named the Metatron and created by Bathsheba Grossman.
 It is edition 002 out of 300, produced by 1-ART, which also produces bronze statues of iconic cars.